GilOliveira/schemadotorg/modules/schemadotorg_jsonld_embed/README.md

 -----

-This module extracts embedded entities by looking for the `data-entity-type` and `data-entity-uuid` attributes in any 'text_long' and  'text_with_summary' field values.
+This module extracts embedded entities by looking for the `data-entity-type` and `data-entity-uuid` attributes in any `text_long` and  `text_with_summary` field values.

-The current user must have access to embedded entity to have the enbedded entity included in the page's JSON-LD.
+The current user must have access to embedded entity to have the embedded entity included in the page's JSON-LD.